wp-plugins/7uploads/readme.txt

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.

 1. Upload the folder `7uploads` and `exec-php` to the `/wp-content/plugins/` directory
 2. Activate the plugin `7uploads` and `exec-php` through the 'Plugins' menu in WordPress
-3. Drink a coup of warm tea :P
+3. Drink a cup of warm tea :P

 == Frequently Asked Questions ==